pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 }
 ```

-If you need to assert that a specific child action is received, you can construct a case key path
+If thou need to avouch that a specific child deed is received, thou construct a case key path
-for a specific child element action by subscripting on the `\.path` case with the element ID.
+for a specific child element deed by subscripting on the `\.path` case with the element ID.

-For example, if the child feature performed an effect that sent an `.response` action, you
+For example, if the child feature performed an effect that sent an `.response` action, thou
 can test that it is received:

 ```swift